Takadenoshi/sse-presentation/presentation/source.md

 - Single bit of information: "error"

 - callback signature is `(event: Event) => void`
-  - event.target instanceof EventSource
+  - `event.target` is instanceof `EventSource`

-- No reason or message can be derived
+  - no reason / message / code
-  - usually output in console

-- Some disconnections can be "fatal", cancelling the reconnection policy.
+- Some disconnections can be "fatal", cancelling the reconnection policy

 - Inspect `readyState` to find out EventSource's intent:
   - CONNECTING: will reconnect / waiting to reconnect / reconnecting
   - CLOSED: will not reconnect

----

-# Implementation Considerations: No custom headers

-It is not possible to set custom HTTP headers on SSE requests using `EventSource`

 ---